Escape-From-Unturnov-II/ArmorPlus/README.md

 The System is fully customizable and is a perfect addition to all PvP focused Servers.

+If the server uses durability vanilla armor damage will be reverted to avoid double armor damage

 Allows bullets to break player bones based on chance. (based on https://github.com/IcePlugins/BoneHurtingBullets)

 All Calculations are shown in this [Excell Sheet](https://docs.google.com/spreadsheets/d/1Aq71OPWoRFZNGPXU-u45SQgkarJMai6a/edit?usp=sharing&ouid=104005208794763187898&rtpof=true&sd=true), this also allows to easily check penValues and armorClasses definitions.